tesserae/apitess/mkdocs-site/docs/endpoints/parallels.md

 The JSON data payload representing query parameters must contain the following keys.

-TODO:  On the live server, should we limit the amount of source and target texts allowed to be queried?

 |Key|Value|
 |---|---|
 |`"source"`|A JSON object describing source units.
 Further details are available at [Units](../details/units.md).
 These units will be compared with the units described by `"target"` to find intertexts.|